-How to Set Up a Cook Islands Trust: The Application Process
+How to Set Up a Cook Islands Trust

 Stage One: Initial Consultation and Planning

-The process begins with a consultation between the settlor and U.S. legal counsel.
-The purpose of this meeting is to determine whether a Cook Islands trust is appropriate for the settlor’s situation and, if so, how the structure should be designed.
+The process begins with a consultation between the settlor and U.S. legal counsel to determine whether a Cook Islands trust is appropriate and, if so, how the structure should be designed.

-The attorney evaluates several factors during this stage.
-These include the nature and value of the assets to be protected, the settlor’s current and anticipated litigation exposure, whether any creditor claims or lawsuits are pending or reasonably foreseeable, the settlor’s solvency position after the proposed transfer, and whether domestic planning alternatives might achieve comparable protection at lower cost.
-This last question matters because a Cook Islands trust is expensive to establish and maintain, and it is not the right tool for every client.
-For married settlors, the consultation also addresses whether assets are marital or separate property and whether both spouses should be involved in the trust structure.
-The setting up while married article covers these considerations in detail.
-The consultation should produce a clear recommendation about whether to proceed and, if so, what the trust structure should include.
+The attorney evaluates the nature and value of the assets to be protected, the settlor’s current and anticipated litigation exposure, and whether any creditor claims or lawsuits are pending or reasonably foreseeable.
+The attorney also assesses the settlor’s solvency position after the proposed transfer and whether domestic planning alternatives might achieve comparable protection at lower cost.
+A Cook Islands trust is expensive to establish and maintain, and it is not the right tool for every situation.

-If the decision is to proceed, the attorney will outline the proposed structure.
-For most clients, this involves a Cook Islands trust owning an offshore LLC, with the LLC holding bank or brokerage accounts.
+If the decision is to proceed, the attorney outlines the proposed structure.
+Most Cook Islands asset protection trusts own an offshore LLC, with the LLC holding bank or brokerage accounts.
 The attorney identifies which trustee company to approach, whether a protector should be appointed, and how the trust deed should be customized for the settlor’s circumstances.
-The trust agreement article describes the key provisions that get addressed during this planning stage.

 Stage Two: Trustee Application and Due Diligence

 The application package submitted to the trustee typically includes the completed trust registration form identifying the settlor, proposed beneficiaries, protector, and initial trust assets.
-It also includes certified copies of the settlor’s passport or government-issued identification, original proof of residential address (a recent utility bill, bank statement, or similar document), source of funds documentation explaining how the settlor acquired the assets to be transferred, a professional reference letter from the settlor’s attorney or financial advisor, and bank reference letters from institutions where the settlor maintains accounts.
+It also includes certified copies of the settlor’s passport or government-issued identification and original proof of residential address.
+Source of funds documentation explaining how the settlor acquired the assets to be transferred, a professional reference letter, and bank reference letters round out the package.

-This stage is where the process most frequently stalls.
+Due diligence is where the process most frequently stalls.
 Delays occur when documentation is incomplete, when source of funds explanations are insufficient, or when the trustee’s compliance team identifies issues requiring additional information.
-Common problems include identification documents that are not properly certified by a notary, proof of address documents that are photocopies rather than originals, source of funds explanations that describe current holdings without explaining how those holdings were originally accumulated, and missing or outdated bank reference letters.
+Common problems include improperly certified identification documents, photocopied rather than original address documents, source of funds explanations that describe current holdings without explaining how those holdings were originally accumulated, and missing or outdated bank reference letters.

 While the trustee conducts its due diligence review, U.S. counsel drafts the trust deed.
 This work can proceed in parallel with stage two because the deed does not need to be finalized before the trustee completes its review, but it does need to be finalized before the trust can be registered.